vstrien/microsoft-data-engineering-ilt-deploy/setup/04/README.md

 **IMPORTANT**

-* Once the last command has completed, **close the Windows PowerShell window** so you can import the newly installed Az.CosmosDB cmdlet.
+* Once the last command has completed, **reboot the computer** so you can import the newly installed Az.CosmosDB cmdlet.

 ### Task 3: Execute setup scripts